-- 212 All of the five respondents replying to EFRAG's consultation survey and two of the comment letters received thought that spending 1/3 of EFRAG's technical resources on proactive research projects seemed appropriate. - One respondent, an association of accountants considered that EFRAG's resources need to be increasingly directed towards proactive work in order to influence the IASB's agenda.
+- 206 All of the five respondents replying to EFRAG's consultation survey and two of the comment letters received thought that spending 1/3 of EFRAG's technical resources on proactive research projects seemed appropriate. - 207 One respondent, an association of accountants considered that EFRAG's resources need to be increasingly directed towards proactive work in order to influence the IASB's agenda.
 On the other hand, two other respondents thought the 'one third' target resource allocation was ambitious.
 One of these, an association of accountants thought it might be too ambitious and suggested to cut it to one quarter.
 In addition, the respondent noted that the chairs and vice-chairs of the two (financial and sustainability) boards and of the two technical expert groups were expected to sit in one-another's meeting in order to ensure connectivity between financial and sustainability reporting.
 Therefore, EFRAG should also consider the resource needs to address connectivity as well before establishing the share of its resources for its proactive work.
-The other respondent, a national standard setter considering the 'one third' target to be ambitious thought that whether this could be achieved would dependent on international developments including publications of the IASB. - One association of preparers recommended not to think in terms of a fix ratio when determining work plan priorities.
+The other respondent, a national standard setter considering the 'one third' target to be ambitious thought that whether this could be achieved would dependent on international developments including publications of the IASB. - 208 One association of preparers recommended not to think in terms of a fix ratio when determining work plan priorities.
 Instead, the respondent asked for a permanent careful cost-benefit consideration from the perspective of the reporting entities.
-This should mean that standard-setting activities by the IASB via research activities by EFRAG should take into consideration the strategic idea of providing a stable platform for preparers. - 215 An association of users supported EFRAG's initiative to develop proactive research and thought that given the need for a proper allocation of resources EFRAG should be focused on a maximum of three to four projects.
+This should mean that standard-setting activities by the IASB via research activities by

+EFRAG should take into consideration the strategic idea of providing a stable platform for preparers.